Sometimes as a solo traveler, I resent having to make decisions for myself.

 The holiday adventure was about to begin.

-Once I bought my ticket and boarded my bus, my solo stress was over and I could exhale into the passing scenery.
+I bought my ticket, boarded my bus and my solo stress was over.
+I could exhale into the passing scenery.

-My VIP type of bus with A.C., comfortable seats and good leg room, even had a flatscreen monitor playing video CDs.
-The bus was crowded, yet I was the only tourist on it at the time.
+Cambodia has surprisingly nice buses.
+My VIP type of bus with air conditioning, comfortable seats and good leg room, even had a flatscreen monitor playing video CDs.
+The bus was crowded, and I was the only tourist on it.

 Khmer karaoke videos can get addictive, even if you’re on a three hour bus ride flying by interesting fishing villages, vibrantly green fields and charming rural houses on stilts.
 The videos often have a very melodramatic air about them and tell stories of ill-fated love, unrequited love, lost love, betrayal, etc… Some of these videos feature popular Khmer music groups.
 They’ll tell a story in two or three parts to feature different singers.
 Altogether, it’s like watching a mini Korean soap opera …with some ending very tragically.